Skip To Content

 Real Time Deposition Preparation Tips & How Realtime Depositions Work

-What is a realtime deposition?
+What is a Realtime Deposition?

 Before a realtime deposition

 Schedule the realtime deposition with a qualified realtime court reporter.
+Effective deposition preparation begins with scheduling your proceeding with a qualified realtime court reporter.

 Provide as much background information to Lexitas as possible, including:

-- Terminology to be used and discussed – Ensures that technical terms, medical terms, acronyms and expert witness language, etc. will appear in the realtime feed accurately.
+• Terminology to be used and discussed – Ensures that technical terms, medical terms, acronyms and expert witness language, etc. will appear in the realtime feed accurately.

-- Suggested documents to provide to Lexitas would be pleadings, interrogatories, previously taken depositions in the case
+• Suggested documents to provide to Lexitas would be pleadings, interrogatories, previously taken depositions in the case

-- Planned attendees – Ensures that all parties’ names appear correctly when referred to in the record.
+• Planned attendees – Ensures that all parties’ names appear correctly when referred to in the record.

-- Attendees using the realtime feed – this information is needed to ensure that the court reporter provides viewing equipment for all realtime viewing attendees
+• Attendees using the realtime feed – this information is needed to ensure that the court reporter provides viewing equipment for all realtime viewing attendees

 During a real-time deposition

+Ensure that participants speak one at a time and at a controlled speed.
 On the day of the deposition, it is important for everyone to speak clearly and one at a time.
-This allows the witness to fully answer the questions and also allows other attorneys to object before proceeding.
-Speaking too quickly will also make it difficult for the court reporter to create a readable live transcript.
+This allows the witness to listen carefully and fully answer the questions and also allows other attorneys to object before proceeding.
+Speaking too quickly will also make it difficult for the court reporter to create a readable live transcript during the deposition process.

+Pause at the end of a sentence (or other breaks).
 It’s up to the attorney asking the questions to keep the questions and answers flowing at an even, controlled pace so that the court reporter can record the transcript as smoothly and accurately as possible.
 It is recommended to consciously pause before asking the next question and to breathe at periods.

+Remember that it’s a team effort.
 The best results occur when the attorneys and the court reporter work together.
 Taking breaks every hour is helpful and allows the reporter to make dictionary defines and get clarification of testimony if needed.
-Plus a little stretch, water and snacks can go a long way to ensure clear thinking for all.
+Plus a little stretch, water and short breaks and water help maintain focus and accuracy.

 After a realtime deposition